gunthercox/ChatterBot/docs/logic/create-a-logic-adapter.rst

            self.api_key = kwargs.get('secret_key')

-The :code:`secret_key` variable would then be passed to the ChatBot class as shown bellow.
+The :code:`secret_key` variable would then be passed to the ChatBot class as shown below.

 .. code-block:: python